rdkcentral/rdkb-halif-cm/docs/pages/CMhalSpec.md

 ## Logging and debugging requirements

-The component should log all the error and critical informative messages which helps to debug/triage the issues and understand the functional flow of the system.
+The component should log all the error and critical informative messages, preferably using syslog, printf which helps to debug/triage the issues and understand the functional flow of the system.

-The logging should be consistence across all HAL components.
+The logging should be consistent across all HAL components.

-If the vendor is going to log then it has to be logged in `xxx_vendor_hal.log` file name which can be placed in `/rdklogs/logs/` directory.
+If the vendor is going to log then it has to be logged in `xxx_vendor_hal.log` file name which can be placed in `/rdklogs/logs/` or `/var/tmp/` directory.

 Logging should be defined with log levels as per Linux standard logging.